Phe3no/TDDVegatableGarden/README.md

 - profit for crop
 - total profit

-With and without environment factors
+With and without environment factors.

+In the vegetable garden I only used fruits, corn and once (nuts isn't it?)